Meet the leading role models of

 I’m Ann Kaufmann and I am working for Siemens for more than 10 years.
 I still remember that I always wanted to understand how things worked.
 It was quite obvious for me to go for an engineering studies.
 This is how I landed a career in tech.
 For me, careers in tech does not necessarily mean that you are coding or programming.
 Careers in tech are very, very diverse, and there are so many different options open.
 At Siemens I am working on global level, so that means it’s a very international environment and it’s very enriching for me to get into touch with so many interesting and different personalities.
 My career advice: choose a job that suits your own purpose and give your best in that job.

-Manuela is a enthusiastic frontend developer for 3 year now.
-If someone would have told her at 20 that she would end up in IT, she probably would have laughed and waved it off.
-Never did she drea that she would take on the tech world, but she did!
+Manuela is an enthusiastic frontend developer for 3 years now.
+If someone had told her at 20 that she would end up in IT, she probably would have laughed and waved it off.
+Never did she dream that she would take on the tech world, but she did!
 Learning a new skill like programming, without any prior knowledge or being a math genius, opened her eyes.
 Yes, it’s actually possible to learn new and valuable skills after school without ever stepping foot in a classroom.
 Today, her goal is to motivate women to pursue careers in this field since it often brings benefits, especially if you’re a mother or father, like flexibility, part-time or remote work options, or even good pay.
 Being a developer is fulfilling and exciting, and the best part is that you can create real value.
 Find out more about Manuela and her career advice!

 & Co-Managing Director Girls in Tech Switzerland

 Lisa originally studied Geomatics Engineering at ETH Zurich and now works as a software developer.
 As Co-Managing Director of Girls in Tech Switzerland, she advocates for more diversity, equality and inclusion in the tech industry.